 SSR1 Recommendation 27

-ICANN’s Risk Management Framework should be comprehensive within the scope of its SSR remit and limited missions.
+“ICANN’s Risk Management Framework should be comprehensive within the scope of its SSR remit and limited missions.”

 SSR2 Conclusion: This recommendation remains relevant.
 Given the absence of a definition of “comprehensive” by SSR1 or metrics for evaluation, the SSR2 Review Team was unable to assess whether this recommendation was fully implemented.
 ICANN org did not achieve the intended effect of providing comprehensive, easy-to-find, information on the risk management framework used by ICANN.